Homesick Zine by Charlie Andrés

 During the height of Metro Surge in Minneapolis this January, an ICE agent harassed me and told me to "go home."
 As a transnational adoptee standing in a government occupation where people who look like me are being detained, deported, or killed, this was a loaded request.

-50% of artist profits go to mutual aid/rent relief" - Charlie Andrés
+50% of artist profits go to ongoing mutual aid efforts in Minneapolis as the occupation continues. - Charlie Andrés

 Linocut image and wood type on text weight paper using Turkish map fold